timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part B-Supplementary Medical Insurance Benefits for Aged and Disabled/Sec. 1395w-4.md

 * #### (7) Administration
   * Chapter 35 of title 44 shall not apply to the collection of information for the development of quality measures.

+#### (t) Supporting physicians and other professionals in adjusting to Medicare payment changes during 2021
+* #### (1) In general
+  * In order to support physicians and other professionals in adjusting to changes in payment for physicians' services during 2021, the Secretary shall increase fee schedules under subsection (b) that establish payment amounts for such services furnished on or after January 1, 2021, and before January 1, 2022, by 3.75 percent.

+* #### (2) Implementation
+  * #### (A) Administration
+    * Notwithstanding any other provision of law, the Secretary may implement this subsection by program instruction or otherwise.

+  * #### (B) Limitation
+    * There shall be no administrative or judicial review under section 1395ff of this title, 1395oo of this title or otherwise of the fee schedules that establish payment amounts calculated pursuant to this subsection.

+  * #### (C) Application only for 2021
+    * The increase in fee schedules that establish payment amounts under this subsection shall not be taken into account in determining such fee schedules that establish payment amounts for services furnished in years after 2021.

+* #### (3) Funding
+  * For purposes of increasing the fee schedules that establish payment amounts pursuant to this subsection—

+    * (A) there shall be transferred from the General Fund of the Treasury to the Federal Supplementary Medical Insurance Trust Fund under section 1395t of this title, $3,000,000,000, to remain available until expended; and

+    * (B) in the event the Secretary determines additional amounts are necessary, such amounts shall be available from the Federal Supplementary Medical Insurance Trust Fund.